Notes on the Geography of China: Kashgar Sunday Market

 The wood arrives by Araba resinka, a traditional donkey cart with rubber wheels.

 Vegetables.
-Note the buildings with their attempt at ethnic character.
+Note the attempt at ethnic architecture.

 Where do you think these bananas came from?
 How did they get here?